Near Richland in Lebanon County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Trinity Reformed Church

 by Reformed families

 Reverend John Philip Boehm

 Erected 1930 by The Pennsylvania Historical Commission.

 Location.
 40° 22.941′ N, 76° 15.799′ W. Marker is near Richland, Pennsylvania, in Lebanon County.
 Marker is on Tulpehocken Road, on the left when traveling east.
+Marker is on the wall adjacent to the church entrance.
 Touch for map.
-Marker is on the wall adjacent to the church entrance.
 Marker is at or near this postal address: 961 Tulpehocken Road, Richland PA 17087, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Tulpehocken Evangelical and Reformed Church (approx. 0.2 miles away); Livingood (Löwengut) Family (approx. 0.8 miles away); Regina Leininger (approx. 0.9 miles away); John A. Shulze (approx. 0.9 miles away); Marion Township Veterans Memorial (approx. 1.7 miles away); Fort Zeller (approx. 3.4 miles away); Union Canal (approx. 3.9 miles away); Charming Forge (approx. 4½ miles away).
+At Tulpehocken Evangelical and Reformed Church (approx. 0.2 miles away); Livingood (Löwengut) Family (approx. 0.8 miles away); Regina Leininger (approx. 0.9 miles away); John A. Shulze (approx. 0.9 miles away); Marion Township Veterans Memorial (approx. 1.7 miles away); Fort Zeller (approx. 3.4 miles away); Union Canal (approx. 3.9 miles away); Charming Forge (approx. 4½ miles away).

 Also see . . .

 1. History of Tulpehocken Trinity United Church of Christ.
 (Submitted on December 7, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.)

 2. The Wistar-Wister Family.
 (Submitted on December 7, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.)